39 E. Colfax St.

 The administrative staff is available Monday through Friday, generally between the hours of 0830-1630.
 The Fire Chief, Deputy Chiefs, and our administrative assistant can be contacted directly at this station during these operating hours.

 Squad 85 is the Palatine Fire Department's "rolling tool box".
-A medium rescue unit built by Saulsbury on a 2003 International chassis, this vehicle is equipped with a 25,000 watt PTO generator, a 6,000 watt light tower, a 6-bottle high-pressure air cascade unit and a Genesis hydraulic extrication tool system with preconnected reels mounted in the front bumper for vehicle crashes.
+A heavy rescue unit built by Marion on a 2013 Spartan chassis, this vehicle is equipped with a PTO generator, a light tower, a 4-bottle high-pressure air cascade unit and a Genesis hydraulic extrication tool system with preconnected reels mounted in the front bumper for vehicle crashes.
 It also carries extensive equipment for water and ice rescue, structural and trench collapses, high angle rope rescue, confined space rescues and hazardous materials incidents.
 It has a full complement of Advanced Life Support medical gear and triage supplies for incidents involving multiple casualties.

 Our Battalion Chief responds in this specially equipped Ford Expedition, known on the radio as Battalion 8.
 It carries extensive communications equipment, a computer, and a complete set of incident command and management materials for a wide variety of incident types.
 The commander has in this vehicle printed, computerized, and on-line reference material that can be used to help in the mitigation of an incident.
 He also has a first aid kit and AED available in case he arrives first on the scene of a medical emergency.
 The vehicle is set up to allow the commander and assistants to efficiently work with writing desks, lighting, and communications equipment.